ddablib/ddablib.github.io/ResFile/1/API/Routines.md

 **_Parameter:_**

   * _ResID_: The resource identifier to be checked.
-May be either an numeric identifier (like those produced by _MakeIntResource_, or a name in the form of a null terminated string.
+May be either an numeric identifier (like those produced by _MakeIntResource_, or a name in the form of a null terminated string).

 **_Returns:_**